webpack/webpack-dev-middleware/README.md

 - No files are written to disk, rather it handles files in memory
 - If files changed in watch mode, the middleware delays requests until compiling has completed.
-- Supports hot module reload (HMR).
+- Supports hot module replacement (HMR).

 ## Getting Started